MyNameIsTrez/tiny-json-parser-in-c/README.md

 * Having the `\` character in strings does not allow escaping the `"` character.

-* Every time `json_parse()` is called, its arena gets reset, meaning that calling the function a second time overwrites the previous call's JSON result.
+* Every time `json_parse()` is called its arenas get reset, meaning that calling the function a second time overwrites the previous call's JSON result.